 Top Activities in Breckenridge

 Breckenridge is home to world-class skiing and snowboarding, as well as amazing hiking and biking trails.
-But we also boast other outdoor activities like dog sledding, whitewater rafting, historic and ghost tours, art workshops and classes and so much more.
+But we also boast other outdoor activities like dog sledding, whitewater rafting, historic tours and ghost tours, art workshops and classes and so much more.
 So if you’re planning a mountain vacation here, you definitely won’t get bored.
 To ensure you don’t miss a thing during your trip, check out our list of the top 10 things to do in Breckenridge that cover the full range of beauty, activities, history and culture that make Breckenridge so special.